-Attestation against Standing Direction 4.2.4 applies as described in the Standing Directions of the Minister for Finance 2016 – that is attestation is made over the entire period – from the 2019-20 year forward, together with attestation against all other Directions.
+Attestation against Standing Direction 4.2.4 applies as described in the Standing Directions 2018 under the Financial Management Act 1994 – that is attestation is made over the entire period – from the 2019-20 year forward, together with attestation against all other Directions.

-The Standing Directions of the Minister for Finance 2016 also require Agencies to assess any compliance deficiencies and report material compliance deficiencies as part of the attestation.
+The Standing Directions 2018 under the Financial Management Act 1994 also require Agencies to assess any compliance deficiencies and report material compliance deficiencies as part of the attestation.

 Checklist of mandatory items in the Standing Directions of the Minister for Finance 2016.
 It is designed to help with monitoring, reporting on and attesting to compliance.

 This checklist details the mandatory requirements to be met to allow for full attestation of compliance with the Directions for Public Construction Procurement.

 This template has been developed for use by Agencies reporting annual compliance outcomes against the Standing Directions of the Minister for Finance 2016 to their Portfolio Department.